CoE-for-Smart-Production/mona/README.md

 Contains work instructions (in English and German) for the full assembly of MONA.

+<h3>Images</h3>

+All images used in the the work instruction as well as images for pre-assembly.

+<h3>Models</h3>

+Contains all individual parts for 3D printing (.stl file format) and the whole MONA for use in digital work instructions (.obj and .fbx file format).

 <h3>License</h3>

 When using this abstract assembly object for your evaluations, cite this paper: TODO